anitab-org/anitab-org.github.io/code_of_conduct.md

 ## 7. Addressing Grievances

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Systers' Open Source Board at os-board@anitab.org with your appeal and the board will review the case.
+To appeal a decision of the working group, contact AnitaB.org staff at maybellinb@anitab.org with your appeal and we will review the case.

 ## 8. Scope